 Do smart homes use a lot more electricity?

-Smart home devices themselves use very little power.
-In many homes, automation actually helps reduce electricity usage by turning things off when not needed or optimising air-conditioning usage.
+In many homes, automation lowers total usage by turning things off when not needed and optimising air-conditioning.

 How do I interact with my home day-to-day?